 4 Shutter Myths Dispelled04/03/2017Holly Perron We spend a lot of time talking to residents about shutters in Philadelphia.
 And even if it may be surprising, when we talk with homeowners across Philly, we hear a couple of myths about shutters floating around.
-Let’s spend a few minutes to set the facts straight and dispel some common myths surrounding shutters so you can make the right choice for your house when you want new window treatments.
-Myth: Shutters Are Easy to Install Yourself Many home projects are simple enough to do by yourself in just one afternoon.
-Putting in shutters probably isn’t one of them, though.
-Installing new shutters can be tricky from the get-go, as the measurements of the window dimensions have to be extremely precise to ensure an easy and snug fit, as well as to enable proper operation of your windows.
-Depending on the shutter material, from Polywood® shutters to reclaimed wood shutters, raising large shutter panels and installing them straight can present a difficult job.
+Let’s spend a few minutes to dispel some common myths surrounding shutters so you can make the right choice for your house when you want new window treatments.
+Myth: Shutters Are Easy to Install Yourself Many home projects can easily be done by yourself in just one afternoon.
+Putting in shutters may not be one of them, though.
+Installing new shutters can be tricky from the get-go, as the measurements of the window dimensions have to be extremely precise to ensure an easy and tight fit, as well as to enable proper operation of your windows.
+Depending on the shutter material, from Polywood® shutters to reclaimed wood shutters, raising large shutter panels and installing them straight can present a difficult task.
 If a single part of the process is done incorrectly, you could end up with misshapen shutters or frequent drafts from ill-fitting weather-stripping.
-Myth: Shutters Will Make A Home Look Dim Less-informed home designers might not prefer shutters, believing they’ll make houses look dark or dimly lit.
+Myth: Shutters Will Make Homes Look Dim Less-informed home designers might not prefer shutters, claiming they’ll make houses look dark or dimly lit.
 This myth probably stems from being unfamiliar with interior shutters.
 Think of this: outside light will always enter into your home at an angle.
 An interior shutter will give you the ability to alter that angle by adjusting their louvers, offering you better control over how much light comes inside.
 And remember, shutters are able to swing open all the way to allow as much light as you might want.
 Myth: Shutters Are Too Expensive It’s accurate that shutters won’t be as cheap as common blinds from a big box store.
 However this myth has to do with how you’re thinking about shutters.
-If you’re thinking shutters as just a simple decoration that isn’t expected to last more than a few years, then yes, shutters are fairly expensive.
-But shutters are a permanent addition to your home, and have several benefits: they’re energy efficient and can lower heat and air conditioning bills, they can add to the value of your home, and shutters can last decades, unlike blinds–which will have to be replaced over and over again.
-Myth: Shutters Only Work In Old Homes Maybe the name “plantation shutters” has caused the myth that shutters are only good for old houses, but it certainly isn’t true.
-While shutters were typical for older home styles stretching back decades, their straight, clean geometry and neutral shades let them fit in with more fashionable, up-to-date designs just as seamlessly.
+If you’re thinking shutters simply as a simple decoration that isn’t expected to last more than a year or two, then yes, shutters are fairly expensive.
+But shutters are a permanent addition to your home, and have several benefits: they’re energy efficient and are proven to lower heat and air conditioning bills, they can add to the value of your home, and shutters can last decades, unlike blinds–which will have to be replaced over and over again.
+Myth: Shutters Only Work In Old Homes Perhaps the name “plantation shutters” has caused the myth that shutters are only good for old houses, but it certainly isn’t true.
+While shutters were typical for older home styles stretching back decades, their straight, clean geometry and neutral shades let them fit in just as easily with more chic, up-to-date designs.
 Interior shutters are the definition of versatile window treatments.
 Myth: Sunburst Shutters Philadelphia Doesn’t Offer Complimentary Consultations Ok, this one isn’t a popular myth–we just wanted to see if you were paying attention.
 The Sunburst Shutters Philadelphia team is always happy to come out to your home for a complimentary, no-strings-attached window covering consultation.
 Just call 215-874-4897 or use the form below to begin learning the truth about what shutters can offer you.